vacu9708/Signal-processing/Fourier transform/README.md

 > Expression (1) can be expressed back as an integral from the Riemann sum.<br>
 >This expression means integrating the underlined **function, whose domain is comprised of frequencies, with respect to k(frequency)**.<br>
 >That is to say, the underlined expression has frequencies as its domain, which means it is the very ***Fourier transform*** that we were looking for.<br>
 >Also, we can find out the **Inverse Fourier Transform** in this expression.
-Doing the similar calculation to a fourier transformed function converts the frequency domain to a time domain back.
+Doing the similar calculation to a fourier transformed function converts ㅁ frequency domain to a time domain back.

 ## Fourier transform (Angular frequency ω = 2πf)
 ![image](https://user-images.githubusercontent.com/67142421/155603554-7edd2873-0942-4465-a931-b6f07a5494da.png)